-The Role of the Target Language
+The Role of the Target Language in Translation

-What does the Target Language Involve?
+What does Target Language Mean?

 The target language is one of the most important element of the translation process.
 By definition, the target language is the language which a written text is translated into in final language.
 It is also the term for a language that a nonnative speaker is in the midst of learning.